 Mr. Mason serves as a Director of the Company.
-Mr. Mason is a Chartered Professional Accountant ("CPA") and holds an Institute of Corporate Directors, Director designation.
-He has extensive experience in the exploration, development, construction and operation of precious and base metals projects in the Americas, Asia and Africa, including 15 years as a Principal, Board Director, and CFO for the Hunter Dickinson Inc. group of companies.
-Mr. Mason began his career with Deloitte LLP as a CPA, followed by six years at Barrick Gold Corporation.
+Mr. Mason is a Chartered Professional Accountant ("CPA") and holds an Institute of Corporate Directors, Director designation (ICD.D).
+He has extensive experience in the exploration, development, construction and operation of precious and base metals projects in the Americas, Asia and Africa, including 15 years as a Principal, Board Director, and Chief Financial Officer ("CFO") for the Hunter Dickinson Inc. group of companies.
+He began his career with Deloitte LLP as a CPA, followed by six years at Barrick Gold Corporation.
 Overall, Mr. Mason has served as CEO, CFO, Corporate Secretary and Board Director for over 20 public companies listed on the TSX, TSXV, NYSE American and NASDAQ.
-Most recently, Mr. Mason was the Chair of the board and Interim CEO of Great Panther.
-Mr. Mason currently serves as the Lead Independent Director of Fury Gold, and a Director of Torq, Tier One, and Chair of the Board and a Director of Wildpack Beverage Inc.
+Most recently, Mr. Mason was the Chair of the board and Interim CEO of Great Panther Mining.
+Mr. Mason currently serves as Chair of the Board for Wildpack Beverages Inc. and as a Director of Fury Gold Mines Limited, Torq Resources Inc. and Tier One Silver Inc.